Adaptive Coverage Policies in Conformal Prediction: METHOD

 Let $\overline{\rm Size}_n := \frac{1}{n}\sum_{j=1}^n \rm Size(\hat{C}_{n-1}^{\alpha}(X_j))$ denote the average size under the leave-one-out protocol.
 Then, under either (i) or (ii),

 i.e., the average size consistently estimates the expected test-time size at rate \(1/\sqrt{n}\) in probability. \end{theorem}

-Theorem~\ref{thm:loo-size-consistency}, proved in Appendix~\ref{appendix:proof}, shows that in the idealized case where the network output is constant, the average size of the conformal sets provides a reliable estimate of the expected size at test time.
-This result serves as a theoretical foundation for our approach: by monitoring the leave-one-out sizes during training, we can approximate the expected test-time behavior of the conformal predictor.
+Theorem~\ref{thm:loo-size-consistency}, proved in Appendix~\ref{appendix:proof}, shows that in the idealized constant-output case, the average size of the conformal sets provides a reliable estimate of the expected size at test time.
+This result provides a theoretical foundation for our approach: monitoring the leave-one-out sizes during training to approximate the expected test-time behavior of the conformal predictor.

 In practice, the network output is generally a trained, input-dependent function rather than a constant.
 While Theorem \ref{thm:loo-size-consistency} does not directly extend to this more realistic case, we observe empirically that the same approximation remains accurate: when the network varies smoothly with the input distribution, the leave-one-out average continues to track the expected test-time size.
 Our experiments in the next section substantiate this observation.\footnote{Our code is publicly available at \url{https://github.com/GauthierE/adaptive-coverage-policies}.}